How to Create IAM User in AWS Step-by-Step

 If everything is good, you can click Create user

-User is successfully created and you see a success message as above.
-Now comes the important part, Download the .csv file which have your user credentials and sign in link that you can share with your IAM user.
+The user is successfully created and you see a success message as above.
+Now comes the important part, Download the .csv file which has your user credentials and sign-in link that you can share with your IAM user.

-However, if you are someone, who is doing this for learning purpose, you can use the downloaded creds to login as IAM user to better understand end to end flow
+However, if you are someone, who is doing this for learning purposes, you can use the downloaded creds to log in as an IAM user to better understand end to end-to-end flow

-Step 8 : Login as IAM User(Actual IAM user will do this)
+Step 8: Login as an IAM User(Actual IAM user will do this)

-Click on the sign in link present in .csv file
+Click on the sign-in link present in the .csv file

-You will be redirected to AWS console login page with AccounId/Alias field already filled up.
+You will be redirected to the AWS console login page with the AccounId/Alias field already filled up.

-Enter your username, password as shown in above screenshot and click Sign in
+Enter your username, and password as shown in the above screenshot and click Sign in

 Enter your old and new password and click Confirm password change

 Note: Please note that you must comply with the password policy set by your administrator.
-If you get error like you don’t comply with password policy, check the password policy with administrator
+If you get an error like you don’t comply with the password policy, check the password policy with the administrator

 Congratulations !!!
 You have successfully created an IAM user.

-You also learnt how an IAM user will login using the .csv creds provided by you.
+You also learned how an IAM user will log in using the .csv creds provided by you.

-In this in-depth tutorial, You learnt “How to Create IAM User in AWS Step by Step”.
-We created a user from scratch, assigned permission to it and also learnt how to login as IAM user into AWS console.
+In this in-depth tutorial, You learned “How to Create IAM User in AWS Step by Step”.
+We created a user from scratch, assigned permission to it and also learned how to log in as an IAM user into the AWS console.

-If you have any question, please feel free to drop in comment section.
+If you have any questions, please feel free to drop in the comment section.